 - What to Do When You Are Locked Out of WordPress Admin (wp-admin)

 We hope this article has helped you find the .htaccess file on your WordPress site.
-You may also want to see our WordPress troubleshooting guide to fix common WordPress errors and our list of the best WordPress plugins to grow your website.
+You may also want to see our WordPress troubleshooting guide to fix common errors and our list of the best WordPress plugins to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.